acailuv/GDRP/README.md

 # Errors
 In this section I will list out some errors that I encountered and provide solutions for that problem.

 ## I/O Timeout when trying to `go get` in Docker
-The error will look like this
+The error will look like this:
 ```
 go: github.com/go-pg/pg/v10@v10.9.1: Get "https://proxy.golang.org/github.com/go-pg/pg/v10/@v/v10.9.1.mod": dial tcp: lookup proxy.golang.org on 172.17.254.1:53: read udp 172.17.0.2:45074->172.17.254.1:53: i/o timeout
 ```